faizalmy/bigquery-ai-hackathon/docs/architecture/project_structure.md

 ---

-**🎯 This structure ensures systematic development, clear deliverables, and maximum competition success while maintaining scalability for future growth.**
+**🎯 This BigQuery AI-focused structure ensures systematic development, clear deliverables, and maximum competition success while maintaining scalability for future growth.
+The structure is optimized for the Generative AI track and aligns with BigQuery AI Hackathon requirements.**